 Theft at work is more common than you realize (it costs you more).
 We are not talking about lunch.
 Cash, computers and even identity can be pulled from under the nose on the right side of the building, and its consequences can be destructive.
-Therefore, it becomes immensely important to follow some workplace safety tips and ensure your office is a safe place to work at.
+Therefore, it becomes immensely important to follow some office safety tips and ensure your office is a safe place to work at.

 Who will steal from the office?

 Anyone can.
 Office thieves’ names include continuous thieves and desperate employees, cleaning staff or building visitors.

 Theft at work is a serious problem for most facilities.
 The current economic downturn has increased the number of theft cases and other criminal activities.
 Those who are eager to live a luxurious life, or who spend a lot of money with hobbies or addictions, can rely on office theft.
 The perpetrators may include thieves or suppliers who are easily accessible to the office building.

 - Use day reminders to train residents and tenants.